cfengine/documentation/reference/promise-types/storage.markdown

 #### freespace

-**Description**: Absolute or percentage minimum disk space that should be available before warning
+**Description:** Absolute or percentage minimum disk space that should be available before warning

 The amount of free space that is promised on a storage device.
 Once this